wolberlab/OpenMMDL/docs/modules/openmmdl_analysis/visualization/highlighting.rst

 .. py:class:: LigandImageGenerator(ligand_name, complex_pdb_file, ligand_no_h_pdb_file, output_svg_filename, fig_type='svg')

-    A class for generating annotated 2D ligand structure images using RDKit, with optional export to PNG.
+    Generates 2D images of the ligand structure from a protein-ligand complex with atom indices mapped.

-    :param str ligand_name: Ligand residue name in the complex.
+    :param str ligand_name: Name of the ligand (3 letters) in the protein-ligand complex topology.
     :param str complex_pdb_file: Path to the protein-ligand complex PDB file.
     :param str ligand_no_h_pdb_file: Path to the ligand PDB file without hydrogens.
-    :param str output_svg_filename: Path to save the output SVG image.
+    :param str output_svg_filename: Output filename for the generated SVG image.
-    :param str fig_type: Type of image to save ('svg' or 'png').
-Default is 'svg'.
+    :param str fig_type: Type of image to generate.
+Can be "svg" or "png".

     .. py:method:: generate_image()

         Generates and saves a 2D depiction of the ligand with atom indices labeled.
 Converts to PNG if specified.

+        :return: None.
+This function writes out a figure and does not return anything.
+        :rtype: None